customerio/customerio-ruby/README.md

 If you're using Rails, create an initializer `config/initializers/customerio.rb`:

-    $customerio = Customerio.new("YOUR SITE ID", "YOUR API SECRET KEY")
+    $customerio = Customerio::Client.new("YOUR SITE ID", "YOUR API SECRET KEY")

 ### Identify logged in customers